Lindsie Chrisley Sex Tape Drama Allegedly Involves Notorious ‘Bachelorette’ Stars & Her Dad Todd Shares Names

 The salacious headlines keep coming for the Chrisley Knows Best family.
 Todd and Julie are facing charges related to tax evasion and bank fraud, their son Chase has been hit with a significant tax lien, and Todd’s oldest daughter Lindsie alleges that her father and her brother threatened her over an alleged sex tape.
 Now, two guys who formerly appeared on both The Bachelorette and Bachelor in Paradise are being swept up in this chaos.

-As The Inquisitr shared earlier, Lindsie Chrisley, 29, filed a police report in Georgia alleging that Todd and her half-brother Chase had been trying to intimidate her to lie on their behalf and she claimed they were threatening her with a sex tape that she believed Chase had acquired.
+As The Inquisitr shared earlier, Lindsie Chrisley, 29, filed a police report in Georgia alleging that Todd and her half-brother Chase had been trying to intimidate her to lie on their behalf, and she claimed they were threatening her with a sex tape that she believed Chase had acquired.

 Supposedly, Lindsie was being pressured to lie about the tax evasion charges connected to Julie and Todd.
 The police report alleged that Chase and Todd threatened to release the sex tape if Lindsie didn’t agree to their terms.